antoneliasson/kf2monitor/README.md

 kf2monitor is an lcdproc client.
 It obtains stats like current map, wave number and the top players from a running Killing Floor 2 Dedicated Server via its WebAdmin interface, and displays them on an LCD.

+The WebAdmin interface must be configured to use HTTP Authentication instead of Login Form (tab Webadmin settings -> Authentication).

 Hardware
 --------